flathub/de.mediathekview.MediathekView/README.md

 local Maven repository required for Mediathekview, for the subsequent offline build.

-Install OpenJDK >= 22, `bsdtar`, `curl`, and [deno](https://deno.com/).
-Then
-update the Mediathekview source in the manifest, and run `./update-dependencies.ts` with deno.
+To update the dependencies run `./update-dependencies.py` with Python 3.

-The script downloads Mediathekview, verifies its checksum, runs a complete build of Mediathekview against a fresh local repository, extracts all downloaded artifacts from the build logs, and writes a complete list to `maven-dependencies.json`.
+The script needs OpenJDK and git to download and build the MediathekView release from the main manifest and extract all dependency URLs from the build log.